Courses

 Foundations for the Study of Western Law and Culture (1 credit)

-This course offered during the First Year Student Orientation and is intended to give introductory exposure to students in foundational topics such as worldviews and jurisprudence.
+This is course offered during the First Year Student Orientation is intended to give introductory exposure to students in foundational topics such as worldviews and jurisprudence.
 Attention is also paid to American and English common law and the importance of case analysis.

-This course offered during the First Year Student Orientation and is intended to give introductory exposure to students in foundational topics such as worldviews and jurisprudence.
+This is course offered during the First Year Student Orientation is intended to give introductory exposure to students in foundational topics such as worldviews and jurisprudence.
 Attention is also paid to American and English common law and the importance of case analysis.